ballerina-platform/ballerina-distribution/examples/time-formatting-and-parsing/time_formatting_and_parsing.md

 # Time formatting/parsing

-The Ballerina `time` library contains APIs to convert UTC and local time to different string representations (RFC 5322 and RFC 3339) vice versa.
+The Ballerina `time` library contains APIs to convert UTC and local time to different string representations (RFC 5322 and RFC 3339) and vice versa.

 For more information on the underlying module, see the [Time module](https://docs.central.ballerina.io/ballerina/time/latest/).